juiceo/juiceo/README.md

 ## Hi there 👋

 I'm a design & UX-oriented full-stack developer from Helsinki, Finland.
 I'm passionate about quality, user experience and the craft of beautiful software that solves problems worth solving.
+Currently looking for new opportunities - if you have something of interest, feel free to reach out at hello@juiceo.me

 Personal website & blog: https://juiceo.me